gianpierodiblasi/LogicalCircuit/README.md

   "//": "false otherwise (default: false)",
   "lang": "en",
-  "//": "the language to use, if selected and available it will be used,", "//": "otherwise if the browser language is available it will be used, otherwise English language will be used;", "//": "current available languages are 'en' and 'it'" }
+  "//": "the language to use, if selected and available it will be used,", "//": "otherwise if the browser language is available it will be used,", "//": "otherwise English language will be used;", "//": "current available languages are 'en' and 'it'" }
 ```